 The Canon M5 has a 24.2 megapixels CMOS (APS-C) sensor, and the M50 has a 24.1 Megapixel CMOS (APS-C) sensor.
-Besides, both cameras’ sensor sizes are the same, like 22.3 x 14.9mm, and the total numbers of pixels are the same (25.8 megapixels).
+Besides, both cameras’ sensor sizes are the same, like 22.3 x 14.9mm, and the total number of pixels is the same (25.8 megapixels).
 Again M5 has DIGIC 7 processor, whereas M50 has the updated processor DIGIC8.
 For the updated image processor, you will get better speed in the Canon M50 camera.

 ISO range plays the most crucial role when you are capturing photos in low light or high light.
 This ensures the perfection of photos.
 The ISO range of M5 and M50 is 100-25600, but with M50, you can extend the ISO range to 51200.
-But, you can’t extend the M5’s ISO range.
+But you can’t extend the M5’s ISO range.